Curriculum

 Numeracy

-Numeracy plays an important role in Science.
+Numeracy plays an important role in the Science curriculum.
 We introduce ideas at an early stage, with data handling being a key part of our curriculum.
-We work in conjunction with the Maths Department to introduce maths skills at an appropriate stage with a consistent approach to teaching throughout the curriculum.
+We work in conjunction with the Maths Department to introduce Maths skills at an appropriate stage with a consistent approach to teaching throughout the curriculum.

 A major part of the Science curriculum is based around mathematical skills and their application.
-These include representing data in graphical form, handling data and analysing and calculating magnification.
+These include representing data in graphical form, handling and analysing data and multi-step calculations.
+In Science lessons students get regular opportunities to practice mathematical skills in Science and develop their scientific knowledge to deepen their understanding of how to process and present scientific data in a variety of ways to explore relationships and communicate results to others.

 Oracy